There's a lot of debate on whether it's better to rent or own. If you are a renter, I'm sorry to say the return on rent

-What I’ve recently realized is that many people in San Francisco and many other cities have not had to pay a single penny for housing costs.
+What I’ve recently realized is that many San Francisco and other homeowners over the years have not had to pay a single penny for housing costs.
 In essence, they’ve lived for free!
 Not only have the lived for free, thanks to tremendous home price appreciation, homeowners have also made a tremendous amount of money as well.

 Let me show you with a friend’s example that doesn’t involve mooching off your parents as an adult child.